Dry, Cracked Hands? Why It Happens + 5 Ways To Keep Your Paws Supple

 Dry hands are also irritating—in more ways than one.
 Yes, the chapped skin can be uncomfortable, itchy, and sometimes painful, but it's also annoying to deal with, considering how much we use our hands on the regular.

 So we'll get right to it: If you're wondering how to save your raw, dry hands, here's how to keep them supple.

 The root of your scaly, cracked hands?
 Well, there could be a couple of culprits:

 You've likely heard it once or twice before: As you grow older, your skin loses structural components (collagen, elastin, hyaluronic acid, etc.) that keep it supple and strong.
 When these components break down, your skin barrier function suffers—and a weak barrier doesn't hold in water as well (a concept known as transdermal water loss).
 Alas, your skin becomes drier.

-Your body's natural oil production also decreases as you age, which can result in cracks and fine lines.
+Your body's natural oil production also decreases1 as you age, which can result in cracks and fine lines.
 It's why derms often tout the importance of moisture and a good, thick occlusive to keep the skin hydrated.